 Brian Kamm has collected a wealth of experience over the last 30 years of his professional and amateur golf career that he has used to steadily build the King University golf program to its status today.
-A former golfer on the Professional Golf Association (PGA) Tour, Kamm has laid the foundation and is beginning to enjoy the fruits of success in his seventh year with both the men’s and women’s programs.
+A former golfer on the Professional Golf Association (PGA) Tour, Kamm has laid the foundation and is beginning to enjoy the fruits of success in his eighth year with both the men’s and women’s programs.

 Individual golfers highlighted King's 2013-14 season, led by Leennawat Numpituckchaikul on the men's side and Elizabeth Swallow on the women's side.
 Swallow placed in the top-10 in all but one tournament she entered and became the first women's golfer to qualify for the NCAA Division II Women's Golf Championships, qualifying for the NCAA South Regional as an individual.
 At the regional, Swallow finished 24th, marking her only finish not in the top-10.
 She won five tournaments, including the Conference Carolinas championship.
 As a team, the Tornado women placed fourth at the Conference Carolinas Championships.
 On the other side, Numpituckchaikul turned in three top-10 performances as he started the season with a ninth place finish at the Smokey Mountain Intercollegiate.
 He led the Tornado to a fifth place finish at the Conference Carolinas Championships as he finish fifth as an individual.

 In 2012-13, Kamm guided the women's team to a second place finish at the Conference Carolinas Championship, in just their second year in the league.
 The Tornado were led by freshman Elizabeth Swallow who finished third at the conference championship and was in the top-10 in all but one tournament, including a pair of second place finishes.
 Swallow was named first team All-Conference Carolinas while Esther Gandarias earned Academic All-Conference Caroinas honors.
 Cortnee Young came away with a tournament title at the Converse Invitational.